-Q: What costs are recovered from funds at The Calgary Foundation?
+Q: What costs are recovered from funds at Calgary Foundation?

 Q: What type of assets can I use to establish a Fund?

 A: There are 15 types of planned gifting assets.
 The most common classes include Outright Gifts of Cash, Gifts of Publicly Listed Securities, Life Insurance Policies and Bequests by Will.
-The Calgary Foundation can help donors customize a giving approach that takes into account personal interests and tax planning needs.
-For more information, visit the Types of Gifts page.
+Calgary Foundation can help donors customize a giving approach that takes into account personal interests and tax planning needs.
+For more information, visit the types of gifts page.

 Q: What amount can I expect to disburse in grants each year from the endowment Fund I’ve established?

 A: Calgary Foundation’s distributions are based on the market value of each Endowment Fund, at the end of our fiscal year (March 31st).
 Our board has adopted a methodology that uses a hybrid formula that will more effectively account for market fluctuations over time, smoothing peaks and valleys in our distribution levels year after year.
 This will help us to achieve our goal of giving as much as possible to the community each year while better preserving the value of our endowment over time.
 The distribution rate is confirmed annually by the Board of Directors.
 Current distribution rate is effectively 4.0%.

 Q: Which money managers does Calgary Foundation use to manage the Funds?

 A: The Foundation employs several professional investment firms to manage the Funds in its care.
 By allocating the Funds to various asset classes, the Foundation can select investment managers based on their areas of expertise.
 For more information, visit the investment overview page.